Japanese Language Classes at the School of Engineering (JLCse)

 Obuchi Laboratory asks how cities can act as a basis for experimentation, and considers how materials can act as links between different resources.
 Through such explorations, we aim to create networks which can be sustained within their own environments.
 Students are able to pursue this research due to the unique context of Japan.

-Education for Data-driven Creativity: Supporting data scientists in pursuit of knowledge and intelligence-integrating technologies
+Education for Data-driven Creativity: Developed to support students' creative talents in pursuit of knowledge and intelligence-integrating technologies